Mission Statement

 Buckeye Ridge Rescue and Retreat serves veterans and individuals impacted by trauma, disability, or behavioral and mental health challenges.
 Particularly those underserved by traditional therapeutic models.

-Our programs are designed for those who may not thrive in traditional therapy settings and who benefit from meaningful connection with animals and nature.
-Through guided interactions with rescued animals, we help individuals build trust, confidence, emotional regulation, and a renewed sense of purpose.
-We create second chances for animals and humans in need.
+Our programs are designed for individuals who may not thrive in traditional therapy settings and who benefit from meaningful connections with animals and nature.
+Through guided interactions with rescue animals, participants are supported in building trust, confidence, emotional awareness, and a renewed sense of purpose.
+We create second chances for humans and animals in need.

 Populations Served